phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 ```

 Place this file inside the public directory (/path/to/app/public/.htaccess).
 It ensures that non-existing
-file or directory requests are correctly passed to index.php, allowing Zemit to handle the routing.
+file or directory requests are correctly passed to index.php, allowing Phalcon Kit to handle the routing.

 !!! note "Important Notes"
     - Ensure that the `mod_rewrite` module is enabled in your Apache configuration.
 This module is required for URL rewriting to work.
-    - The use of `.htaccess` files requires that the `AllowOverride` directive in your main Apache configuration is set to `All` for the directory where your Zemit application resides.
+    - The use of `.htaccess` files requires that the `AllowOverride` directive in your main Apache configuration is set to `All` for the directory where your Phalcon Kit application resides.

 These rewriting rules are crucial for the correct functioning of your application, especially
 if you are using SEO-friendly URLs or routing beyond the basic setup.

 By configuring these `.htaccess` files correctly, you enhance both the functionality and security
-of your Zemit application when hosted on an Apache server.
+of your Phalcon Kit application when hosted on an Apache server.

 This example offers a starting point.
 Depending on your server environment and specific requirements,
 additional configuration might be necessary.

 #### Option 2: Configuring Nginx

-Below is a basic Nginx configuration example for hosting a Zemit project.
+Below is a basic Nginx configuration example for hosting a Phalcon Kit project.
 This configuration assumes
 you are using PHP-FPM to process PHP files.
 Modify the server_name and root directives to suit your
 domain and project directory.